Anokhi-hirsch/sales-profit-analysis/README.md

 ### Project Overview

 - Analyzed sales data for a computer hardware and peripheral manufacturer.
-- Developed ETL mappings using MySQL, extract the data from unstructured data, transformed it to the staging area, conducted data cleaning and design star schema data model on Power BI.
+- Developed ETL mappings using MySQL, extracted data from unstructured sources, transformed it to the staging area, and conducted data cleaning.
+- Designed a star schema data model in Power BI.
-- Created Power BI dashboards to perform sales and profit analysis, produced quantitative visualizations to draw valuable insights based on different parameters affecting the company performance and provided business solutions.
+- Created Power BI dashboards to perform sales and profit analysis, producing quantitative visualizations to draw valuable insights and provide business solutions.

 ### Key Technologies used
 - Power BI